P-p-H-d/mlib/README.md

 M\*LIB uses internally the 'malloc', 'realloc' and 'free' functions to handle the memory pool.
 This behavior can be overridden at different level.
-M\*LIB default policy is to abort the program if there is a memory error.
+Its default policy is to abort the program if there is a memory error.
 However, this behavior can also be customized globally.
+M\*LIB supports also the exception error model by providing its own implementation of the try / catch mechanism.
+This mechanism is compatible with [RAII programming](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): when an exception is thrown, the destructors of the constructed objects are called (See [m-try](#m-try) for more details).

 M\*LIB may use a lot of assertions in its implementation to ensure safety: it is highly recommended to properly define NDEBUG for released programs.